Drug Abuse and Drug Addiction

-- Emotional problems that may have occurred while using drugs
+- Emotional problems that may have occurred while using a substance

 - Problems with work, school, homelife, or the law

-- To decrease the toxic effects of the drugs being used and to aid in symptoms of drug withdrawal, called detoxification
+- Detoxification to decrease the toxic effects of the substances being used and to aid with symptoms of withdrawal

 - To prevent relapse